zPugMan/scripts/redpoint/README.md

 # Introduction
-Collection of scripts for automating Redpoint.
+Collection of scripts for automating Redpoint and other maintenance tasks

 # Contribute